Zipheir/wt-tree-chicken/README.md

 The R4RS version of this library is the work of Stephen Adams and was, I think, adapted from the MIT Scheme version, also by Adams.
-Peter Lane made some R7RS adaptions in 2017.
+Peter Lane made some R7RS adaptations in 2017.

 This version of the library was adapted for CHICKEN by Wolfgang Corcoran-Mathe.